Agencies interested in bringing Parent Support Partner services to your community click here.

 There is an expectation that the Parent Support Partner Service will be an intervention-based service and attached to a treatment goal.

-There is also an expectation that PSP’s will be integrated into the treatment team and be an identified service within the Person Centered Plan to provide support, information, skill development, and resources to families to accomplish the treatment goals being targeted.
+There is also an expectation that PSP’s will be integrated into the treatment team and be an identified service within the Family Centered Plan to provide support, information, skill development, and resources to families to accomplish the treatment goals being targeted.

 Parent Support Partners will work in partnership with the therapist and treatment team to assist families, bridge the relationship between parent and professional and support family & youth voice.

 For information about upcoming training dates for Parent Support Partners click here.
 To learn more about the Parent Support Partner Certification process or to learn how to bring the Parent Support Partner service to your area click here, and/or contact

 Kristina Dristy, Program Manager, YPS & PSP, [email protected] or 517-643-3314 or,

 Carla Pretto, Director, ACMH: [email protected] or call 517-599-6269.